 Only the best-proven golfers receive an invite to the Masters.
 With around 100 participants, it’s one of the more exclusive golfing tournaments out there.
 This makes winning the event an incredibly humbling achievement—especially when the victor can finally don the iconic green jacket.

-This year, you can watch the tournament in a couple of different ways.
-The first way is the more traditional route of tuning in to ESPN for the first two rounds and CBS for the second two rounds.
+This season, you can watch the tournament in a couple of different ways.
+The first way is the more traditional route of tuning in to ESPN for the first two rounds and CBS for the final two rounds.
 You can also stream the Masters on ESPN+, which offers four-day coverage and additional golf-centric programming.

 #2: Major League Baseball (MLB)